Power Is Power

-"Power Is Power" is a song by American singer SZA, Canadian singer the Weeknd, and American rapper and singer Travis Scott.
+"Power Is Power" is a song by American singer SZA, Canadian singer the Weeknd, and American rapper Travis Scott.
 It was released as the lead single from the Game of Thrones companion soundtrack, For the Throne, on April 18, 2019.

 Background and release

 In early April of that year, rumours regarding the possibility of a Game of Thrones inspired track by SZA, the Weeknd, and Travis Scott began to circulate around the web.
 The artists' involvement on the For the Throne soundtrack was then later confirmed on April 8, via an announcement of the soundtrack by Columbia Records.
 Following the release of the promotional singles "Kingdom of One" by Maren Morris and "Nightshade" by The Lumineers on April 12, SZA then later shared the cover art and release date of the song, on her Instagram profile on April 16.

 Composition and lyrics

-The title of the song is a line spoken by the character Cersei Lannister in the HBO TV series Game of Thrones, the song's lyric however revolve around the character Jon Snow.
+The title of the song is a line spoken by the character Cersei Lannister in the HBO TV series Game of Thrones, the song's lyrics however revolve around the character Jon Snow.
 Writers at the time interpreted the lyrics as possibly foreshadowing the aforementioned character winning out the conclusion of the show.